SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 • Select the Approve option to approve the script package from the SCCM console.
 You also have a chance to provide additional Approval or Denial comments on the same page.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 20
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.25

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 25
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.25

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 21
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.26

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 26
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.26

 Click on the Close button to complete the approval process of the script package called Adobe Acrobat Reader x64 from Windows Package Manager using the WinGet tool and SCCM.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 22
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.27

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 27
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.27

 The SCCM Script package to install Adobe Acrobat from the Windows Package Manager service using WinGet is ready to deploy now.
 You can check the Approval State of the script package and confirm it’s Approved.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 23
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.28

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 28
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.28

 Deploy SCCM Script to Install Adobe Acrobat Reader using WinGet Tool